Subscribe to My Newsletter

 I am a long-term advisor serving clients with long-term goals.
 If a client is exhibiting short-term behavior or emotionally reacting to short-term market conditions, I need to have a serious discussion with him about his goals, and reassure him that a long-term perspective is the best perspective.
 My greatest value to my clients is my ability to influence their behavior in a positive way.

-“The investor needs a confident, seasoned professional keeping him on the right track... making sure he stays diversified and insulated from his own tendencies toward greed and fear.”Nick Murray from his book Serious Money“People make better decisions with financial advisors.”Robert Shiller, Nobel Prize-winning economist“Without an adequately compensated advisor to help with selection and discipline, the individual investor will simply make all the classic and horrendous mistakes.”Nick Murray
+“The investor needs a confident, seasoned professional keeping him on the right track... making sure he stays diversified and insulated from his own tendencies toward greed and fear.”Nick Murray from his book Serious Money“People make better decisions with financial advisors.”Robert Shiller, Nobel Prize-winning economist“Without an adequately compensated advisor to help with selection and discipline, the individual investor will simply make all the classic and horrendous mistakes.”Nick Murray“Proper investment strategy is as much of a psychological as an intellectual challenge.
+It is often best to seek professional help to structure and maintain a well-diversified portfolio.”Jeremy Siegel

 To see how I implement this philosophy with my clients read WHAT I DO AND WHAT I DON'T DO.